REMEDY : BNSSG referral pathways & Joint Formulary

 Patients who meet criteria for referral should be referred via the community Musculoskeletal (MSK) Interface Service.

-Direct referrals for surgery (i.e. to plastics or hand surgeons, etc) should not be made and will be returned.
+Direct referrals for surgery from primary care (i.e. to plastics or hand surgeons, etc) should not be made and will be returned.

 Patients who are seen by the MSK team will be reviewed and treated as appropriate if funding criteria are met (1).
 Please manage patient expectation, as not all patients will meet criteria for surgical management and may be discharged without any further treatment.